Audience: You are expected to have successfully

 stuff operator and gives a mutable value boxing

 it.
-So (box (+i 2 3))
+So (box (+i 2 3)) gives the same

-as (make_integerbox discr_integer 5)
+as (make_integerbox discr_integer 5).constant_box

 operator (new in MELT